woossi0/suite/docs/usermanual/source/sysadmin/ubuntu/index.rst

             }
          }

-To restore the previous ``crs`` representation for compatibility reasons (especially when working with OpenLayers 3):
+To restore the previous ``crs`` representation for compatibility reasons (especially when working with OpenLayers):

 #.
 Navigate to :file:`/etc/tomcat8/Catalina/localhost/` and edit the file :file:`geoserver.xml`.